 Welcome!
 I am a Lecturer in Linguistics at the University of California, Los Angeles.
 I specialize in syntax, semantics, and the syntax-semantics interface.

-My dissertation Types of movement explores the role of economy at the syntax-semantics interface by investigating the possible semantic representations of movement.
-I argue that movement is tightly restricted in how it can be semantically interpreted, in particular that movement can only map onto traces ranging over individual semantic types.
-I further show that this restriction has interesting effects in the domain of property-denoting DPs.
+I recently completed my Ph.D. in linguistics at the University of Massachusetts Amherst.
+My dissertation Movement and the semantic type of traces explores the possible semantic representations of movement.
+I argue that movement is tightly restricted in how it can be semantically interpreted, in particular that movement can map onto traces only ranging over individual semantic types.
+I show that this restriction has interesting effects in the domain of property-denoting DPs.